- The Apocalypse Stone

 - Pelinore: A little-known setting created by TSR's UK branch for both Basic D&D and AD&D 1st Edition and published in Imagine magazine, which ran from 1983-1985.
 Set in what is presumably a Flat World, at the supposed center lies the rumored Worldheart, the nexus of harmony and peace, with the lands extending beyond it becoming more chaotic until it reaches The Rim, the edge of the world where chaos reigns.
 However, most gameplay was set within the City League, a metropolis within the Country of Cerwyn, with Cerwyn itself being set in a region of the world called The Domains.
 A fan-made "collected" version is available here for download.

 - Planescape: Walking The Multiverse in a setting where belief and philosophy can reshape the very cosmos.
-All built around a decadent, gothic city in the center of everything that's filled with portals that connect to everywhere.
-Everything else exists within its framework.
+All built around the decadent, gothic city of Sigil in the center of everything that's filled with portals that connect to everywhere.
+Everything else exists within its framework, although the Outer Planes that function as heavens and hells to the other campaign settings are the main focus.
 All Myths Are True, as far as possible, even if many are stretched.

-- Ravenloft: Gothic fantasy and Hammer Horror in a maybe-sentient demiplane called the "Domains of Dread" that seems to exist solely to inflict The Punishment on its inhabitants.
+- Ravenloft: Gothic fantasy and Hammer Horror in a maybe-sentient demiplane called the "Domains of Dread" that seems to exist solely to inflict The Punishment on its inhabitants, especially the 'dark lord' of each region but also everyone else who was swept up into the demiplane in their wake.
+The mysterious 'dark powers' lift these 'dark lords' and their surrounding territories from various Prime Material Plane worlds, and each 'dark lord' is both the most powerful being in their domain and a literal and figurative prisoner of their own destructive behavior.
 Initially a one-off module (the classic "weekend in hell"), it was popular enough to become its own campaign setting.
 Fifth Edition brought it full circle by releasing an updated and expanded version of the original Ravenloft module, titled The Curse of Strahd.

 - Masque of the Red Death: The same setting concept, but transplanted to a low-magic version of Victorian-era Earth ("Gothic Earth").